A survey of statistical learning techniques as applied to inexpensive pediatric Obstructive Sleep Apnea data: Data Exploration

-The projection to the first two singular components in symptom space show that just a few questions exhibit the largest variance in responses: the frequency with which a child falls asleep spontaneously while playing alone, riding in the car, eating meals, or watching television.
-The surprise is that while respondents with OSA tend to exhibit more of these symptoms, these symptoms do not cleanly differentiate between children with and without OSA.
-Pediatric OSA is a complex diagnosis that cannot be easily reduced to appearance of a subset of symptoms.
+The projection to the first two singular components in symptom space shows that just a few questions exhibit the largest variance in responses: \textit{waking up feeling unrefreshed in the morning}, \textit{waking up with an alarm}, \textit{and having a child who is on-the-go at all times} are high-variance symptoms, with a high difference between control and symptomatic patients.
+The surprise is that these symptoms do not cleanly differentiate between children with and without OSA.
+This highlights that pediatric OSA is a complex diagnosis that cannot be easily reduced to appearance of a subset of symptoms.

-It is worth comparing the visualizations from singular value decomposition with those coming from kernel PCA, shown in Figure \ref{fig:dbc_results}.
+It is worth comparing the visualizations from singular value decomposition with those coming from kernel PCA, shown in \textbf{Figure \ref{fig:dbc_results}}.